pingcap/docs/tidb-cloud/serverless-driver-prisma-example.md

     cd prisma-example
     ```

-2. Install the `@tidbcloud/prisma-adapter` driver adapter, the `@tidbcloud/serverless` serverless driver and the Prisma CLI.
+2. Install the `@tidbcloud/prisma-adapter` driver adapter, the `@tidbcloud/serverless` serverless driver, and the Prisma CLI.

-   The following command takes installation with npm as an example.
-Executing this command will create a `node_modules` directory and a `package.json` file in your project directory.
+   The following commands take installation with npm as an example.
+Executing `npm install @tidbcloud/serverless` will create a `node_modules` directory and a `package.json` file in your project directory.

     ```
     npm install @tidbcloud/prisma-adapter